Weapons and armour in Anglo-Saxon England: Axes

-In Old English, the Axe was referred to as an æces, from which the Modern English word derives.
-Most axes found in early Anglo-Saxon graves were fairly small with a straight or slightly curved blade.
-Such hand-axes primarily served as a tool rather than a weapon, but could have been used as the latter if the need arose.
-Fragments of the wood shaft survive in only a few examples, thus causing considerable difficulty in ascertaining the overall size of the weapon.
+In Old English, axes were referred to as æces, from which the Modern English word derives.
+Most axes found in early Anglo-Saxon graves were fairly small with straight or slightly curved blades.
+Such hand-axes primarily served as tools rather than weapons, but could have been used as the latter if the need arose.
+Fragments of the wood shafts survive in only a few examples, thus causing considerable difficulty in ascertaining the overall size of the weapon.

 Several examples of the francisca, or throwing axe, have been found in England.
 Such weapons can be distinguished from domestic hand axes by the curved shape of their heads.
 Two main forms of throwing axes have been identified in England—one type had a convex edge, and the other type had an S-shaped edge.
 However, axes have been discovered that do not clearly fit into either category.
 Writing in the sixth century CE, Roman author Procopius described the use of such throwing axes by the Franks, noting that they would be hurled at the enemy prior to engaging in hand-to-hand combat.
 In his History of the Franks, the Frankish chronicler Gregory of Tours (also writing in the sixth century) described the throwing of an axe at the enemy.
 It is from the Franks that the term francisca originated.
 However, various medieval authors used the term to refer to hand axes as well as throwing axes.
 The archaeological record indicates that the throwing axe was no longer in use by the seventh century, and it does not appear in the Frankish Ripuarian Law.
 This decline in usage may indicate the rise of more sophisticated battle formations.
 However, it again entered into use in the eighth and ninth centuries, upon its adoption by the Vikings.